pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_triage_update.hbs.md

 # tanzu insight triage update

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight triage update` to create or update a vulnerability analysis.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight triage update` command to create or update a vulnerability analysis.

 ## <a id='synopsis'></a>Synopsis